25 Sneaky Summer Learning Library Books

 In our home, summer break has always been an opportunity for more reading rather than less.
-With the obligations of regular school lessons on hold for awhile, we often get lost in a stack of picture books or chapter after chapter from a current read-aloud (or two.)
+With the obligations of regular school lessons on hold for awhile, we often get lost in a stack of picture books or chapter after chapter from a current read-aloud (or two).
+There are lots of components to summer learning, but reading is one of my favorites.

 I don’t necessarily plan for learning during all this extra reading time, but living books tend to have a way of making one impression or another that’s long lasting.